C08.2 Code of Conduct for Computer Use

 I. Scope

 This policy and code applies to all members of the RIT community, including students, faculty, staff, alumni, trustees, or those with an RIT computer account.
-It governs all community members’ conduct while representing RIT, using RIT resources, or connect to the university’s networks.
-This policy and code incorporates the RIT Compliance Program and Procedures that seek to ensure ethical, legal, and regulatory compliance available at the Office of Legal Affairs website.
+It governs all community members’ conduct while representing RIT, using RIT resources, or connecting to the RIT networks.
+This policy and code incorporates the RIT Compliance Program and Procedures that seek to ensure ethical, legal, and regulatory compliance available at the Office of Compliance and Ethics website.
 This policy and code should be referenced in context with the other RIT policies available online, as well as the specific policies and procedures incorporated below that already address key obligations and compliance risk areas for members of the RIT community.

-RIT expects adherence to the requirements of this policy and code and these identified RIT policies at all times.
+RIT expects adherence to the requirements of this code of conduct and these identified RIT policies at all times.
 The mere absence of a specific policy does not relieve any individual in the RIT community of the responsibility to apply the highest ethical standards when using RIT Information Technology Resources.

 C00.0 - Compliance Policy and Code of Ethical Conduct